 We are living through a time of unprecedented violence, chaos, and social unrest.
 For the last couple of years, we have seen a huge uptick in the number of violent protests and riots.
-From the chaos and looting in Baltimore and Ferguson to the widespread chaos that’s sweeping throughout Europe and the Middle East, the world seems to have reached a boiling point where one little spark can cause things to go bad rather quickly.
+From the chaotic events and looting like what happened in Baltimore and Ferguson to the widespread chaos that’s sweeping throughout Europe and the Middle East, the world seems to have reached a boiling point where one little spark can cause things to go bad rather quickly.

-And now, with so much chaos following the latest Presidential cycle, groups throughout the world are looking to capitalize on this anger to help push their ideology of division and social unrest.
-Because social unrest and violent riots are among top threats we face, you need to have a plan in place to protect yourself and your loved ones from these types of problems.
-As we’ve witnessed recently, these kinds of violent attacks can break out just about anywhere in the world, even in areas that were once thought to be peaceful.
+And now, with so much chaos following the election of Donald Trump, groups throughout the world are looking to capitalize on this anger to help push their ideology of division and social unrest.
+Because social unrest and violent riots are among the top threats we face, you need to have a plan in place to protect yourself and your loved ones from these types of problems.
+As we’ve witnessed over the last decade, these kinds of violent attacks can break out just about anywhere in the world, even in areas that were once thought to be peaceful.

 Social Unrest is a real Threat

 Civil disturbances are pretty common in areas of the world with histories of political instability, but up until recently, it wasn’t something that most Americans had to worry about.
 Unfortunately, we have reached a point in this country where the slightest perceived outrage can quickly escalate into a full-blown riot.

 Tensions throughout this country have been high for some time now; between local police forces that look like mini-military units and groups of violent criminals seeking to spread their chaos through fake street demonstrations, these types of events are becoming far too common.

 Some things to consider:

 - These events can happen anywhere; you must be prepared.

 - Situational Awareness and staying informed are both crucial to avoiding problems.